 Aside from my Homebase experience, I spent 14 years in the automotive industry as a third generation member and General Manager of a family owned and operated dealership.
 I led many sales teams through the ups and downs that come with the business.

 It’s no secret that the world looks different than it did three months ago.
-Our employees are stressed, worn out both physically and emotionally, and concerned about the future.
+Consequently, our employees are stressed, worn out both physically and emotionally, and concerned about the future.
 As your team begins to come back to work, you may find it challenging to increase morale and maintain that level of motivation you once had.

 Still, we’ve been through stressful times before, and we’ll go through stressful times again.
 That’s why it’s important to be able to meaningfully adapt your motivational tactics to get your team through these types of challenges.